Mjdfsh/FraudSense/README.md

-# fraudsense
+# FraudSense
-an interactive educational game to raise awareness about WhatsApp fraud and phishing tactics.
+An interactive educational game to raise awareness about WhatsApp fraud and phishing tactics.

+# Technologies
-• Technologies: Flutter, Dart, Firebase, VS Code
+Flutter, Dart, Firebase, VS Code